Thanks, Rush, for the honor of being here for the second day.

 Was it Pelosi Democrats?

-I mean, the wiggles.
+I mean, the Wiggles.

-I mean, who who are we talking about?
+I mean, who are we talking about?

 So I said, well, let me go take a look for this.

-So I'm sitting here doing the show, and by the time we're done, I've got some very nice answers from some people who were kind enough to send me to a C-SPAN interview from just about a month ago.
+And by the time we're done, I've got some very nice answers from some people who were kind enough to send me to a C-SPAN interview from just about a month ago.

-And the question arose about whether there'd be some other book in the near future, and Juan talked about his fascination with Malcolm X, who he apparently thought had a more profound influence on societal change than did Dr. King.
+And Juan talked about his fascination with Malcolm X, who he apparently thought had a more profound influence on societal change than did Dr. King.

 And he spoke of them and leaders of the civil rights movement, okay, as quote, the founding fathers of the new America.